 Look, I don’t need anyone to tell me how wonderful I am.
 People have been telling me that for 40 years.
 I don’t need to be on another magazine cover, or anything like that.
 But walking on the moon gives me a platform to tell kids, “Look, if I can go to the moon – what can’t you do?”
 That’s the message of this movie.

 (You can read the rest of our Q&A here.
-And you can view The Last Man on the Moon on Netflix.)
+And you can view The Last Man on the Moon online.)